How much it actually costs to own a Tesla

 With the exception of the forthcoming Model 3 (priced at $35,000), Teslas are uber-expensive.
 A new Model S sells for close to $90,000.
 A Model X costs six figures.

 Is it worth it?
 We wanted to find out the real cost of owning a Tesla compared to other cars.
+(You can pull car insurance quotes for your current ride here to see how it stacks up.)

 Our comparison includes the Tesla Model S and Tesla Model 3.
 We compare them to the BMW 6 Series, a luxury sedan comparable in price to the Model S, as well as the Honda Accord, an affordable and reliable car I drove from high school until it finally died a few years ago.
 We used all 2017 models.